About Karen Bonnell

 Karen enjoys sharing with interviewers, radio hosts, and the public through book signings and presentations her enthusiasm and love for helping families restructure in the best way possible.
 Whether as a result of divorce / separation or through the excitement of stepping into a new stepfamily, today’s modern family thrives with the right “how to’s” that help all members succeed and grow.
 Give a listen, watch … and find out more about how she can help your family or someone you love.

-Also, did you know “The Co-Parents’ Handbook” is available as an audiobook?
+Also, did you know “The Co-Parenting Handbook” (first edition) is available as an audiobook?
 For busy parents, listening to books on tape is a time-saving alternative, when hands are busy and ears can do all the work!
 Click here to download.

 Get to know more about Karen through interviews and podcasts — simply click on the tabs below.